fallen-icarus/cardano-swaps/README.md

 #### Minting Requirements
 Minting beacons is tightly controlled.
 In order to mint beacons, all of the following must be true:

-1) Only one beacon is minted in the tx.
+1. Only one beacon is minted per Tx.
-2) The minted beacon uses the empty token name.
+2. The minted beacon uses an empty token name.
-3) The beacon is minted to an address protected by the DEX spending script for that trading pair.
+3. The beacon is minted to an address protected by the `cardano-swaps` spending script for a particular trading pair.
-4) The beacon is minted to an address with a staking credential (either a pubkey or a script).
+4. The beacon is minted to an address with a staking credential (either a pubkey or a script).
-5) The beacon is stored in a utxo containing the reference script of the DEX's spending script for that trading pair.
+5. The beacon is stored in the UTxO containing the reference script of the spending script for that trading pair.
-6) The datum of the output containing the beacon must have the proper beacon symbol.
+6. The datum of the output containing the beacon must have the proper beacon symbol.

-Once the beacon is to the DEX's address, the spending script does not allow consuming the beacon's utxo unless the beacon is being burned.
+Once the beacon is minted to the swap address, the spending script does not allow consuming the beacon's utxo unless the beacon is being burned.
 This makes sure that the beacons can never be found at an unrelated address.

 #### Burning Requirements
 Since minting and spending beacons are so heavily controlled, there is no reason to regulate burning.
 Burning is always allowed as long as the burn redeemer is only used to burn beacons.